Bigdata-com/bigdata-briefs/README.md

 - `freshness_boost` (optional): Control freshness weighting for sources (default: 8)
 - `disable_introduction` (optional): Skip the introduction section in the brief

-> [!IMPORTANT]
+> [!WARNING]
-> The novelty feature is implemented based on knowledge available from previously generated briefs for each entity.
-This means that a new deployment with a clean database will not have any prior knowledge, and thus the novelty filter will not exclude any information until some briefs have been generated and stored.
+> The novelty feature operates using knowledge derived from previously generated briefs for each entity.
+Consequently, a new deployment with an empty database will have no prior context, and the novelty filter will not exclude any information until briefs have been created and stored.
-> Ensure that your database persists between service restarts and, if required, consider warming it up by generating initial briefs for your entities for previous periods.
+> To ensure novelty content, make sure your database persists across service restarts.
+If necessary, consider pre-populating it by generating initial briefs for your entities covering previous periods.

 The response will include a `request_id`.
 You can check the status and get your brief with:
 ```bash